ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 ---

-Select the **HTTPS** option, then click on the URL to highlight it, and finally click on the copy-to-clipboard icon:
+Select the **HTTPS** option, and click on the copy-to-clipboard icon:

 <img src="../../images/GitHub_CodeCloneHTTPS.png" alt="CodeCloneHTTPS">